Running Couplings in High-Temperature Effective Field Theory: Counterterms and beta functions computation

 Taking into account these considerations, we proceed by generating Feynman rules with \texttt{FeynRules}~\cite{Alloul:2013bka} and performing a suitable rotation to Euclidean space.
-Subsequently, we evaluate two-loop $n$-point off-shell functions, using \texttt{FeynArts}~\cite{Hahn:2000kx} and \texttt{FeynCalc}~\cite{Shtabovenko:2023idz}, and expand the relevant two-loop integrals in the UV region, yielding the integrals of the form of \cref{eq:UVintegral}.
-This calculation results in the following two-loop counterterms in Feynman gauge in the \msbar-subtraction scheme:
+Subsequently, we evaluate two-loop $n$-point off-shell functions employing the background-field method~\cite{Abbott:1981ke}, using \texttt{FeynArts}~\cite{Hahn:2000kx} and \texttt{FeynCalc}~\cite{Shtabovenko:2023idz}, and expand the relevant two-loop integrals in the UV region, yielding the integrals of the form of \cref{eq:UVintegral}.
+This calculation results in the following two-loop counterterms in Feynman gauge in the \msbar-subtraction scheme,